A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Numerical examples

 \subsection{The classical shell obstacle course}

 We now move to the Kirchhoff-Love shell problem and demonstrate the performance of our mixed formulation for the three elastostatic examples of the classical shell obstacle course \cite{belytschko_locking_1985}.
-We compare our formulation based on approximate dual functions for the discretization of the independent strain variations and row-sum lumping of the resulting strain projection matrix to the standard displacement-based Galerkin formulation \cite{Kiendl_shell_2009}, the (computationally inefficient) Galerkin mixed formulation with consistent strain projection, which serves as the reference in terms of accuracy, and the Galerkin mixed formulation with row-sum lumping of the strain projection matrix, which is equivalent in terms of strain condensation.
+We compare our formulation based on approximate dual functions for the discretization of the independent strain variations and row-sum lumping of the resulting strain projection matrix to the standard displacement-based Galerkin formulation \cite{Kiendl_shell_2009}, the (computationally prohibitively expensive) Galerkin mixed formulation with consistent strain projection, which serves as the reference in terms of accuracy, and the (notoriously inaccurate) Galerkin mixed formulation with row-sum lumping of the strain projection matrix, which offers equivalent advantages in the strain condensation.